AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 * **Audience**: Creative Cloud administrators

-* **Objective**: Integrate Assets Essentials with Creative Cloud applications so that you can use Adobe Asset link in-app panel to connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop applications.
+* **Objective**: Integrate Assets Essentials with Creative Cloud applications so that your creative users can use Adobe Asset link in-app panel to connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop applications.

 ## Overview

 [Adobe Asset Link in-app panel](https://www.adobe.com/creativecloud/business/enterprise/adobe-asset-link.html) lets creative professionals connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop apps.
 The panel is available for [!DNL Adobe Photoshop], [!DNL Adobe Illustrator], [!DNL Adobe InDesign], and [!DNL Adobe XD].
-It streamlines the access to assets that in turn increases content velocity.
+It streamlines access to assets, which in turn helps increase content velocity.

-Creative Cloud application users can view the Adobe Asset Link in-app panel only when you integrate the Creative Cloud applications with the Experience Manager Assets Essentials repository.
+Creative Cloud application users can use the Adobe Asset Link in-app panel only when you integrate the Creative Cloud applications with the Experience Manager Assets Essentials repository.

 Execute the following tasks to integrate Assets Essentials with Creative Cloud applications: